Channel Subscription

 To receive Signals, you don't need a different subscription to the channel, but you do need a separate signal

-event handler as mentioned in the Adding a Listener section.
+event listener as mentioned in the Adding a Listener section.

 Channel Multiplexing